kvesta/vesta/README.md

 ## Overview

-Vesta is a static analysis of vulnerabilities, Docker and Kubernetes configuration detect toolkit.
+Vesta is a static analysis of vulnerabilities, Docker and Kubernetes cluster configuration detect toolkit.
 It inspects Kubernetes and Docker configures, cluster pods, and containers with safe practices.
 It also analyses image or container components with an extra python module and node npm scan.
 <br/>
 <br/>